When I first started out in marketing, I thought traffic was everything.

 What is cool, interesting, and good for you might not be for the customer.

-You can’t think only of yourself when it’s time to define the difficulties, problems, and desires of your target audience.
-You must put yourself in their shoes.
+Don’t think of yourself when it’s time to define the difficulties, problems, and desires of your target audience.
+Put yourself in their shoes.

 Don’t make offers based on what you think.
 Make them according to research grounded in data, previous experiences, and analysis of your potential customers’ behavior.